TRIQS/triqs/doc/about.rst

 .. image:: _static/triqs_logo/Logo/PNG/Triqs_Logo_RGB_White.png
     :width: 40%

-Various other file formats for the logo (including high-resolution svg and pdf files), and files only for the spin icon can be found on the Github repository `here <https://github.com/TRIQS/triqs/tree/unstable/doc/triqs_logo>`_.
+Various other file formats for the logo (including high-resolution svg and pdf files), and files only for the spin icon can be found `here <https://github.com/TRIQS/triqs/tree/unstable/doc/_static/triqs_logo>`_.